This episode contains practically no action. Nothing happens…. – Stuart Gilbert, on “Proteus”

 The speed with which Stephen’s mind rushes from subject to subject, the links of association often being well-submerged, is appropriate to a chapter celebrating the quicksilver elusiveness of Proteus: Proteus is the mind, as well as the phenomenal world which the mind seeks to comprehend.

 The elusiveness is the key here.
 Proteus is repeatedly called the “old man of the sea who never lies” in The Odyssey.
 Yet, he is also a master of disguise, hiding his true form in order to avoid helping visitors to his island.
 Truth is quite slippery, it seems.
-Stephen’s poetry is the world as he sees it, thoughts transformed into words expressing a world that has passed through a biased lens.
+Stephen’s poetry is the world as he sees it, thoughts transformed into words expressing a reality that has passed through a biased lens.
 A sensitive young man like Stephen seeks knowledge and truth, but he struggles with the harsher truths of his life, twisting into various guises (teacher-learner-poet-Catholic-not Catholic-Irish-expat-Hamlet-son) to avoid confronting them head on.
 For all his philosophizing, he doesn’t know which form is his true form.

 Poetry can reveal truths, but words can also obscure the truth.
 Burgess argues that language is man’s attempt to bring order to the primal chaos, but language itself is similarly protean – ever-changing to meet the needs of the current place and time.
 A master of language, in Burgess’ view, becomes the master of man’s vision of the world through the manipulation of language.
 It is language, then, that pins down the chaos, makes sense of it and forces the chaos to reveal its secrets.

 Atura, A. & Dionne, L. Proteus – Modernism Lab.
 Retrieved from https://modernism.coursepress.yale.edu/proteus/

 Burgess, A. (1968).
 ReJoyce.
 New York: W.W.
 Norton & Co.